-Therese (Tess) Jones is Director of the Arts and Humanities in Healthcare Program for the Center for Bioethics and Humanities and Associate Professor in the Department of Medicine.
-She received her Ph.D. in English from the University of Colorado, Boulder, with major emphases in American literature, modern and contemporary drama, and gender studies and completed a three-year postdoctoral program in medical humanities at Northeastern Ohio Universities College of Medicine.
-At present, she serves as co-course director of the required interprofessional ethics course for all health professions students at AMC, and she teaches several humanities electives for the Schools of Medicine and Pharmacy.
-She is also a co-organizer of the new Health Humanities minor for the College of Liberal Arts and Sciences at the University of Colorado Denver.
+Therese (Tess) Jones, PhD is Director of the Arts and Humanities in Healthcare Program, is the Interim Director of the Center for Bioethics and Humanities and is an Associate Professor in the Department of Medicine.
+She received her PhD in English from the University of Colorado, Boulder, with major emphasis in American literature, modern and contemporary drama, and gender studies and completed a three-year postdoctoral program in medical humanities at Northeastern Ohio Universities College of Medicine.
+At present, she serves as co-course director of the interprofessional ethics course for all health professions students at AMC, and she teaches several humanities electives for the Schools of Medicine and Pharmacy, as well as an undergraduate Minor in Health Humanities in the College of Liberal Arts and Sciences at the University of Colorado Denver.
 In May 2012, she was selected for membership in the Academy of Medical Educators in May, 2012 and is the recipient of CU's 2014 Thomas Jefferson Award, which recognizes CU faculty, staff and students who demonstrate excellence in the performance of regular academic responsibilities while contributing outstanding service to the broader community.

 Tess has published and presented extensively on HIV/AIDS and the arts including Sharing the Delirium: Second Generation AIDS Plays and Performances (Heinemann/Metheun, 1994); medical education; and literature, film and medicine.
 Recent and forthcoming publications include: